kannanvijayan-zz/Thoughts/binjs_post.md

       bottlenecks, and made almost all syntax errors lazy as a result.

 2. Scoping information
-    - JS engines often need to know how a variable is used by an inner function to decide where to allocate the variable.
+    - JS engines need to know how a variable is used by an inner function to decide where to allocate the variable.
 This requires the parser to scan inner functions before it can generate an outer function's bytecode.

 These seem like two separate problems, but really they are the same performance problem: they force the parser to scan code it's not about to